 -But each one of us would have been aborted, if our mothers chose to do so!
 (Duh, of course).
 I always thought that that is the strongest argument against abortion; it kills a life.
 Or; it kills the human fetus that has the potential to develop into a life, if you let it live.

 -it is a very ‘obvious’ argument, which uses the very ‘debated act’ (abortion, in this case) as its core.
-I.e.; abortion is the termination of the development/life of a fetus/baby. *that very act/definition* is sufficient to form an argument against it: for example, **why* terminate the life of a baby/fetus?
+I.e.; abortion is the termination of the development/life of a fetus/baby.
+But *why* terminate the life of a baby/fetus?
 Isn’t that wrong?
-How would *you* like to have your life terminated?
-Do you have the right to make a fetus, a human being in its early stages, cease to exist? -These are all some of the questions that anti-abortion people have.
+How would you like to have your life terminated?
+Do people have the right to make a fetus, a human being in its early stages, cease to exist? -These are all some of the questions that anti-abortion people have.

-And im on their side 100%, obviously.
-Life is all we have.
-Life does not begin when one is born. 😣 It starts when the organism starts developing, growing.
+– Life is all we have.
+Life does not begin when one is born: It starts when the organism starts developing, growing.
 (Or; when it is officially a distinct organism, quite separate from its source/mother.)

 #IStillRespectProChoiceViewsOfCourse #LetsCoexist #tolerance